A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Motivating clinical trial

 \section{Motivating clinical trial}

-The Optimising Rotavirus Vaccine in Aboriginal Children (ORVAC) trial is a double-blind, randomised, placebo-controlled Bayesian adaptive clinical trial designed to test the effectiveness of a third dose of Rotarix rotavirus vaccine in Australian Indigenous infants in providing improved protection (versus usual care) against gastroenteritis \cite{middleton_et_al_2019,jones_et_al_2020}.
-The third dose was considered as the active treatment with usual care considered as a matched placebo.
+The Optimising Rotavirus Vaccine in Aboriginal Children (ORVAC) trial is a double-blind, randomised, placebo-controlled Bayesian adaptive clinical trial designed to test the effectiveness of a third dose of Rotarix rotavirus vaccine in Australian Indigenous infants in providing improved protection (versus usual care) against gastroenteritis.\cite{middleton_et_al_2019,jones_et_al_2020} The third dose was considered as the active treatment with usual care considered as a matched placebo.
 These two treatments were randomly allocated to participants at a ratio of 1:1, and this remained fixed for the entire trial.
 There were two primary outcomes of the trial: (1) anti-rotavirus IgA seroconversion, defined as serum anti-rotavirus IgA $\geq$ 20 U/ml 28 to 55 days post Rotarix/placebo, and (2) time from randomisation to medical attendance for which the primary reason for presentation was acute gastroenteritis or acute diarrhoea illness.
-For the purposes of this paper, we focus on the second primary outcome.
+For the purposes of this paper, we focus on the second primary outcome where the estimand is the hazard ratio between active groups and placebo.
 To be eligible for enrolment in the trial, a participant needed to be aged between $6$ and $12$ months, and each participant was followed up to 36 months of age.
-The maximum sample size for the trial was 1,000 participants, and planned analyses occurred after 250 participants had been enrolled and every 50 thereafter.
+The maximum sample size for the trial was 1,000 participants, and planned analyses occurred after 250 participants had been enrolled initially, and then every 50 thereafter.
 At each planned analysis, pre-specified decision rules were evaluated that allowed the trial to stop due to sufficient evidence of treatment effectiveness or due to sufficient evidence to declare continuing the trial would be futile.

-To design the ORVAC trial, assumptions were made about the data generating process.
-For the time-to-event outcome, a hazard function, which quantifies the instantaneous rate of the event at time $t$ since enrolment, was defined, and the two treatment groups were assumed to have proportional hazards over time \cite{cox_1972}.
-Specific forms of the hazard function were assumed through the exponential and Weibull proportional hazards models which can be defined as follows:
+To design the original ORVAC trial, assumptions were made about the data generating process for the trial data.
+For the time-to-event outcome, a hazard function, which quantifies the instantaneous rate of the event at time since enrolment $t$, was defined, and the two treatment groups were assumed to have proportional hazards over time. \cite{cox_1972} In such a case, the hazard function can be described as follows: